Kevin Brady

 Kevin Patrick Brady (born April 11, 1955) is an American politician who served as the U.S. representative for from 1997 to 2023.
 He is a member of the Republican Party.
-The district includes northern Houston, including The Woodlands.
-He retired after the 2022 election cycle.
+The district included northern Houston, including The Woodlands.

 Early life, education, and early political career

 Brady was born in Vermillion, South Dakota, one of five children of William F. and Nancy A. Brady.
 His father, a lawyer, was killed in 1967 in a courtroom shooting in Rapid City when Brady was 12 and his mother was in her early 30s.
 He graduated from Central High School in 1973.
 Brady has a degree in mass communications from the University of South Dakota in Vermillion.

 Brady worked for the Rapid City area Chamber of Commerce.
 He was elected to the Rapid City common council at age 26.
 In 1982, he moved to Texas to work for the Beaumont, Texas Chamber of Commerce.
 In 1985, he went to work for the South Montgomery County Woodlands Chamber of Commerce.